 Talk to Others

-• Openly communicate with your trusted friends, family, or colleagues.
+• Openly communicate not only with your trusted friends but also with family or even colleagues.

 • Sometimes, others can provide valuable insights and perspectives.